raphaelmansuy/code2prompt/README.md

 - **Smart Token Management**: Count and optimize tokens to ensure compatibility with various LLM token limits, preventing errors during processing.
 - **Gitignore Integration**: Respect your project's .gitignore rules for accurate representation, ensuring that irrelevant files are excluded from processing.
 - **Flexible File Handling**: Filter and exclude files using powerful glob patterns, giving you control over which files are included in the prompt generation.
+- **Custom Syntax Highlighting**: Pair custom file extensions with specific syntax highlighting using the `--syntax-map` option.
+For example, you can specify that `.inc` files should be treated as `bash` scripts.
 - **Clipboard Ready**: Instantly copy generated prompts to your clipboard for quick AI interactions, streamlining your workflow.
 - **Multiple Output Options**: Save to file or display in the console, providing flexibility in how you want to use the generated prompts.
 - **Enhanced Code Readability**: Add line numbers to source code blocks for precise referencing, making it easier to discuss specific parts of the code.